 There’s no doubt that us teenagers can be tricky when it comes to choosing colours.
 Our age means that we will start to stay in bed a lot longer than before, so there will have to be allowances for making your room dark.

 However, try lighter walls and colours, and use heavy curtains instead.
 They are ideal for blocking the light out in the morning, and the room will be much brighter with lighter colours when you are awake.
+A Modern Chandelier will add a touch of glamour and luxury.

 You can have your favourite art printed out in a poster format to decorate your walls with Banner Experts.